GeographicaGS/Elcano-iepg/README.md

 ```

 ###Restart
-It restart the containers.
+It restarts the containers.
 ```
 ./manager.sh restart <environment>
 ```

 ###Buildapps
-It compile the frontend apps.
+It compiles the frontend apps using the geographica/elcano_iepg_webbuilder container
 ```
 ./manager.sh buildapps <environment>
 ```